parcel-bundler/website/src/features/scope-hoisting.md

 summary: What scope hoisting is and how it enables smaller builds and ESM output
 ---

-Parcel can remove unused JS code with both CommonJS and ES modules, and unused [CSS modules classes](/languages/postcss/#css-modules-tree-shaking).
+Parcel can remove unused JS code with both CommonJS and ES modules (including [dynamic imports](/features/code-splitting/#unused-exports) in many cases), and unused [CSS modules classes](/languages/postcss/#css-modules-tree-shaking).

 ## Tips for smaller/faster builds